 The Bachelor of Business Administration program is approved by the Government of Alberta upon recommendation by the Campus Alberta Quality Council.
 Normally, students will complete this program during the regular academic terms in four consecutive years of study.
-Students in this program are not required to
+Students in this program are not required to complete a minor.
+The program consists of the following components: breadth requirements, major requirements, cognates, and electives.
+To qualify for graduation, students:

 - 1. Must complete a total of at least 120 credits. - 2.
 Must complete at least 64 credits in qualifying Arts and Science courses. - 3.
-Must complete at least 72 credits at the senior level (above 199) and at least 40 credits at the upper division level (above 299).
+Must complete at least 72 credits at the senior level (above 199) and at least 42 credits at the upper division level (above 299).